Camp Schedules and Reminders

 Week 1

-Participants will build on their leadership skills while participating in two certification courses:
+Participants will engage in interactive in-class learning activities to develop their leadership skills and prepare for their placement.
+They will build on their leadership skills while participating in two certification courses:

 Week 2

-Participants will complete a five-day placement on site at one of our summer camp locations to apply what they’ve learned and gain more practical experience as a camp program leader.
+Participants will complete a week-long placement on site at one of our summer camp locations to apply what they’ve learned and gain more practical experience as a camp program leader.

 Oakville Museum Summer Camps take place at Erchless Estate (8 Navy Street).
-Our week-long Museum Discovery camps for Tots ages 4-5, Tykes ages 6-7, Juniors ages 8-9 and Seniors ages 10-12 are offered July and August, running from 8 a.m. to 5 p.m.
+Our week-long Museum Discovery camps for Tots ages 4 to 5, Tykes ages 6 to 7, Juniors ages 8 to 9 and Seniors ages 10 to 12 are offered July and August, running from 8 a.m. to 5 p.m.
 Program descriptions are provided after the weekly schedules.

 Weekly Themes